Washington (state): Economy

+The state is home to several of the wealthiest people in the United States and the world by net worth.
+Microsoft co-founder Bill Gates and Amazon founder Jeff Bezos both held the title of world's richest person, as determined by Forbes, while living in Washington.

 Taxes

 The state of Washington is one of seven states that do not levy a personal income tax.
 The state does not collect a corporate income tax or franchise tax either.
 Washington businesses are responsible for various other state levies, including the business and occupation tax (B & O), a gross receipts tax which charges varying rates for different types of businesses.